redolution/gekkoboot/README.md

 On Qoob SX, you will need to hold D-Pad left while turning the system on to boot into the "backup" BIOS, otherwise write protection will be enabled.
-This means that a DVD drive or a BBA is required to flash anyting to a Qoob SX.
+This means that a DVD drive or a BBA is required to flash anyting to a Qoob SX.\
 If this is inconvenient, consider upgrading to PicoBoot.

+> [!TIP]
+> Alternatively, if iplboot is already installed, or you have access to another
+> boot method, you can disconnect the modchip from its cable and reconnect it
+> while the system is running.
+> This will disable write protection, and you can run the updater from there.

 [^qoob-bba]: See the Qoob documentation for more information.